Eloy Jiménez Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 14th in MLB.
+- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.

-- Dodgers pitchers combine to give up 81 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- The Dodgers rank 21st in baseball in home runs allowed (84 total, 1.2 per game).

-- Kershaw makes the start for the Dodgers, his 14th of the season.
-He is 8-4 with a 2.95 ERA and 93 strikeouts through 76 1/3 innings pitched.
+- Grove makes the start for the Dodgers, his sixth of the season.
+He is 0-2 with an 8.28 ERA and 23 strikeouts in 25 2/3 innings pitched.

-- The left-hander last pitched on Thursday against the Cincinnati Reds, when he tossed seven scoreless innings while giving up five hits.
+- The right-hander last appeared in relief on Friday, when he threw four innings against the Philadelphia Phillies, allowing four earned runs while giving up seven hits.

+- In six games this season, the 26-year-old has amassed an ERA of 8.28, with 8.3 strikeouts per nine innings.
+Opponents are batting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.